mlwenocur/SamsungTidyData/CodeBook.md

 * t prefix indicates a feature measured in ***t***ime.
 * f prefix indicates Fourier transformation of the 128 readings
-* Jerk is the derivative of acceleration or more usually force.
+* Jerk infix is the derivative of acceleration or more usually force.
 * Acc infix indicates a measurement of acceleration.
 * Gyro infix indicates that the measurement is that of angular and not translational.
 * X, Y, Z and Mag infixes respectively indicate X, Y, Z dimensions and Mag the Euclidean magnitude of the X, Y, Z features.